prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 defined in the adserverTargeting attribute in the 'standard' section, but can be overridden per adapter as needed.
 Both scenarios are described below.

+{: .alert.alert-warning :}
+Note that once `standard.adserverTargeting` is specified, you'll need to fully manage the targeting -- the default `hb_` targeting variables will not be added.

 **Keyword targeting for all bidders**

 The below code snippet is the *default* setting for ad server targeting.
 For each bidder's bid,